 Table of Contents

 One of the disadvantages of feeding dried food is that poorer quality kibbles tend to be packed with fillers.
 You will see that the ingredient list starts with things like corn, rice or wheat.
-That’s bad news for your cat’s diet because they need to eat lots of protein.
+That’s bad news for your cat’s health because they need to eat lots of protein content.
 High levels of carbohydrates are causing cats to become obese and develop health problems such as diabetes.

 So, many cat owners turn to wet food, which also has the advantage of containing water to keep your pet hydrated.
 But if you need to go out during the day, and you don’t want to leave wet food to dry in the bowl, or attract flies, then dry food is the only answer.
 That’s when you need to look at the ingredients list of dry foods to find a good one.

 Instinct by Nature’s Raw Boost is one of those.
-It contains 43% pure protein, most of which is delivered in the form of freeze-dried, raw meat.
-Why raw?
+This grain-free cat food contains 43% pure protein, most of which is delivered in the form of freeze-dried, raw meat.
+Why raw cat food?
 Well, in the wild cat’s don’t cook their food.
 Although we’ve got used to providing them with cooked food, often in gravy or jelly, if they catch a mouse or bird they obviously don’t serve it the same way!